rdkcentral/rdkb-halif-mta/docs/pages/MTAhalSpec.md

 ## Logging and debugging requirements

-MTA HAL component should log all the error and critical informative messages which helps to debug/triage the issues and understand the functional flow of the system.
+MTA HAL component should log all the error and critical informative messages, preferably using printf, syslog which helps to debug/triage the issues and understand the functional flow of the system.

 The logging should be consistence across all HAL components.